6 Important Questions For Choosing IB Subjects

 Discover the secret to choosing the perfect IB subjects with these 6 must-ask questions!
 Get ready to Nail IB and achieve your academic goals like never before.

 So you have decided to do the IB Diploma.
 You must be familiar with all the benefits that the IB Program offers its students.
 By now, you must be convinced that IBDP will be worth the effort, and you must be excited to choose your subjects.
 How to choose IB subjects?
 That is a question asked by every IB student about to embark on his IB journey.
 This article gives 7 questions that narrow down the six subjects you should take.

 Oh!
 Before you go on reading this article, make sure to check out this video to avoid the mistakes that people make while choosing their IB subjects.

 One fun trick in narrowing down the subject list and understanding how to choose IB subjects is to close your eyes, take a deep breath and speak out the first subject which crosses your mind.
 Do this until your list has at least 12 subjects.
 This will be one of the initial steps in your journey of answering how to choose IB subjects.
-Once you have your list prepared you must confide in your trusted ones who know you inside out and would better guide you in choosing your IB subjects.
-Do note that to do the above-mentioned activity you must have a fair idea of what to expect from various IB subjects.
+Once you have your list prepared, you must confide in your trusted ones who know you inside out and would better guide you in choosing your IB subjects.
+Do note that to do the activity mentioned above, you must have a fair idea of what to expect from various IB subjects.